wongpinter/MemoDirector/README.md

 MemoDirector is a "Movie Studio for your Mind."
 It is a specialized application designed to help memory athletes and learners build, manage, and visualize a **PAO (Person-Action-Object)** memory system using the Major System.

-It leverages **Google Gemini AI** to automatically suggest characters, actions, and objects based on phonetic rules, and uses **Firebase** for cloud synchronization (with a LocalStorage fallback).
+It leverages **Google Gemini AI** to automatically suggest characters, actions, and objects based on phonetic rules, and uses **remote persistence** for cloud synchronization (with a LocalStorage fallback).

 ## 🚀 Features